Garbaz/IICCSSS2023/presentation.md

 </div>

-# LSC-Effect in AI models?
+# LSC-Effect in NNs?

-- Recurrent Neural Network: Yes
+- In RNNs: Yes
-- Transformer (GPT-3): No
+- In Transformers: No ✨
-  - Attention mechanism has no intrinisic local preference
+  - Explanation (?): Attention mechanism has no intrinisic local preference
--

 # Conclusion